 Hi, I’m Gadi Mayman, CEO of the Ontario Financing Authority.
 Thank you for joining me for the next few minutes.

-I’d now like to move on to our borrowing plans for the 2017–18 fiscal year.
+I’d like to move on to our borrowing strategy now.

 If you’d like to receive notification of future CEO’s Corners, of new issues and of fiscal and economic updates from Ontario, please click the "Email Alerts" button above to register.